The best Xbox holiday deals right now: Get an Xbox One S plus three games for $149 at Walmart

 Amazon's deal includes the Xbox One S console and two wireless controllers plus a free month of Xbox Game Pass and a 14-day Xbox Live Gold trial.

-Antonline (via Walmart) is bundling the Xbox One S with the deluxe edition of Star Wars Jedi: Fallen Order for $230.
-That's a mere $29 more than its Black Friday low.
+Antonline (via Walmart) is bundling the Xbox One S with the deluxe edition of Star Wars Jedi: Fallen Order for $213.
+That's just a few bucks more than the Black Friday low.
 If you're a Star Wars fan, this is the bundle to get -- Fallen Order got enthusiastic reviews, and the deluxe edition adds bonus skins for the BD-1 and Stinger Mantis as well as a digital art book and 90 minutes of behind the scenes footage from the making of the game.
 Oh, and the bundle also includes a free month of Xbox Live Gold.
 Read our Xbox One S review.

 Walmart's bundle is the best price we've found for the entry-level Xbox.
 It includes the Xbox One S 1TB All-Digital Edition console, a wireless controller and downloads of Minecraft, Sea of Thieves and Fortnite Battle Royale, with $20 worth of in-game currency and an outfit.
 Plus, you get one free month of Xbox Live Gold.
 Just remember that this is the discless version of the console -- it won't play Blu-rays, DVDs or game discs.
 You'll need to download or stream everything.

+Ramp up the action of all your favorite driving games with Logitech's G920 steering wheel specifically designed for the Xbox One.
+Solid steel ball bearings, stainless steel paddle shifters and helical gearing -- now selling for 50% off at Best Buy.

-Discuss: The best Xbox holiday deals right now: Get an Xbox One S plus three games for $149 at Walmart
+Discuss: The best Xbox holiday deals right now: Jedi: Fallen Order bundle approaches Black Friday low

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.